umdaniel/Headspace/README.md

 Some Functions:

 The user can create memories with an accompanying image, text, and date.
-These images will be displayed in a grid format for the user to view at anytime!
+These images will be displayed in a grid format for the user to view at anytime.